 Rémy was also the only practicing attorney at Little Tokyo Service Center Community Development Corporation, developing and leading community planning and economic development initiatives at the neighborhood level.
-She secured a $3 million grant for the organization to integrate creative strategies into community development, and launched its creative place-keeping arm, +lab.
+She secured a $3-million grant for the organization to integrate creative strategies into community development, and launched its creative place-keeping arm, +lab.

 In 2017, Rémy moved to Aotearoa (New Zealand) and worked for the City of Auckland as the first Manager of Land Advisory Services, growing and solidifying a new team post-restructure.
 She managed 14 staff who were responsible for assessing all physical works on city-owned land, including Tāmaki's (Auckland) over 4,000 parks, as well as all land acquisitions and disposals by the City.

-Over the years, Rémy has provided technical assistance to partner organizations across the country, coordinated and served as leadership to various coalitions, and been a member of the Boards of ACLU-Southern California Pasadena/Foothills Chapter, West Hollywood Community Housing Corporation, Inclusive Action for the City, and Las Fotos Project; and serves on the Justice, Diversity, Equity & Inclusion Alum Advisory Board of Mayfield Senior School.
+Over the years, Rémy has provided technical assistance to partner organizations across the country, coordinated and served as leadership to various coalitions, and been a member of the Boards of ACLU-Southern California Pasadena/Foothills Chapter, West Hollywood Community Housing Corporation, Inclusive Action for the City, and Las Fotos Project; and serves on the Justice, Diversity, Equity & Inclusion Alum Advisory Board of her alma mater Mayfield Senior School.